How to Run a School Reading Challenge

 Nothing quite captures students’ interest like a game—especially one that incorporates a little friendly competition, recognition, and rewards.
 A reading challenge contest harnesses those competitive gamification components to encourage big reading gains easily.

-A reading challenge competition can involve a single class or grade of students or can span an entire school or school district, including elementary, middle, and high schools.
-It can also occur during the school year, or even be a summer reading contest or summer reading program.
-By rewarding students’ reading time and effort, and not merely their reading outcomes and scores, reading challenge contests help motivate students at all reading levels and abilities through a comprehensive learning network.
+A reading challenge competition can involve a single class or grade of students or span an entire school or school district, including elementary, middle, and high schools.
+It can also occur during the school year or as a summer reading challenge or program.
+By rewarding students’ reading time and effort, not merely their reading outcomes and scores, reading challenge contests help motivate students at all reading levels and abilities through a comprehensive learning network.
 By recognizing reading progress within shorter intervals, like with weekly leaderboard updates, sprint reading competitions, and surprise shout-outs, all students can get invested in the experience and have a personal connection to the contest.

 Tools to Amp Up Your Reading Competitions